Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 Newcomers make black progress harder.

-The nation's most prominent black leaders have all been in New Orleans to try to stop the upcoming local election.
+The nation's most prominent black leaders have all been to New Orleans to try to stop the upcoming local election.

-Shortly after the storm, the uh Reverend Dax and others complained that Latino workers seem to have more access than blacks to the rebuilding jobs in New Orleans.
+Shortly after the storm, the Reverend Docs and others complained that Latino workers seem to have more access than blacks to the rebuilding jobs in New Orleans.

 Many blacks feel threatened by this immigration movement.